 - I only use Manwich when it comes to buying pre-made sloppy joe sauce.
 I normally like generics but find generic sloppy joe sauce to be really bad.

 - Want to bulk up your casserole with vegetables?
-Before you cook your ground beef, quickly saute your vegetables, like 1 diced onion, 1 diced bell pepper, a cup of grated carrot, and a can of corn kernels (or a cup of frozen corn).
+Before you cook your lean ground beef, quickly saute your vegetables, like 1 diced onion, 1 diced green bell pepper, a cup of grated carrot, and a can of corn kernels (or a cup of frozen corn).

 - If you’re not watching your carbs, you can mix a cup of cooked penne or farfalle pasta with the meat before spreading it in your casserole dish.